 Article 1, Recognition:

-The District recognizes the Northwest Education Association as the sole and exclusive representative with respect to wages, hours, and conditions of employment for all employees included in the bargaining unit as delineated in the following paragraph.
+The District recognizes the Northwest Education Association as the sole and exclusive representative with respect to wages, hours, and conditions of employment for all regular full-time and regular part-time professional employees of the District, excluding supervisors, managers and confidential employees.
+It is understood that substitutes, temporary employees whose expected term of service is less than 90 contract days, and employees in other bargaining units are also excluded from the bargaining unit.
 During the term of this Agreement, the District will not negotiate with or recognize any organization other than the Northwest Education Association as the bargaining representative of bargaining unit members, except as may be required under the Public Employee Collective Bargaining Act.

-All non-supervisory positions requiring TSPC or other professional licensure regularly employed by the District are subject to the terms of this Agreement.
-A. Employees employed less than half time shall not be covered by Article 15 (Layoff/Recall), Article 12 (Insurance), or Article 10 (Professional Development).
+A. Less than Half-time Employees: Employees employed less than half time shall not be covered by Article 15 (Layoff/Recall), Article 12 (Insurance), or Article 10 (Professional Development).
 For all employees who are less than full-time, all leave benefits shall be prorated.

-Employees not subject to the terms and conditions of this agreement include all substitutes, licensed temporary employees whose expected term of service is less than 90 contract days, confidential employees, administrators, and employees in other bargaining units.

-B. In the event the District creates a new position, it shall notify the Association president.
+B. Newly Created Positions: In the event the District creates a new position, it shall notify the Association president.
 Should the parties fail to agree upon the bargaining unit status of the newly created position, either party may petition the Oregon Employment Relations Board for a determination.

-C. Persons hired under state or federal grants or funding through programs with other public agencies may be hired as temporary teachers as defined in ORS 342.815 and shall be subject to the conditions of this Agreement to the extent that this Agreement is consistent with requirements established by the originating fund source.
+C. Grant-Funded Positions: Persons hired under state or federal grants or funding through programs with other public agencies may be hired as temporary teachers as defined in ORS 342.815 and shall be subject to the conditions of this Agreement to the extent that this Agreement is consistent with requirements established by the originating fund source.
 Salaries and fringe benefits for these positions will then be negotiated pursuant to ORS 243.698 by the District and the Association within the resources available from the originating fund source.

 Article 5 – Association Rights and Privileges